Frequently Asked

 Do you accept aggressive cats?

 Aggressive cats absolutely need to be groomed and kept in a tip top shape to lessen the stress and time spent grooming.
-Sometimes when a cat is very aggressive I can recommend you to ask your vet about giving it a sedative, which would be in the best interest of the cat.
+Sometimes when a cat is very aggressive we will recommend you to ask your vet about sedative prescription, which would be in the best interest of the cat.
 Grooming options for aggressive cats are limited.

 Do you accept senior cats (over 7 years old)?